zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/sources/providers/facebook.md

 ### Page Posts Query

-For each [Page Source](#page-source) a **Page Posts Query** will be created on the fly and made available as Dynamic Content option under the Facebook Group.
-It fetches the posts from the page resolving to a list of [Page Post Type](#page-post-type).
+Fetches the posts from the page resolving to a list of [Page Post Type](#page-post-type).

 {% image %}
 ![Facebook Page Posts Query](/assets/ytp/sources/fb-query-page-posts.webp)